replicatedhq/replicated-docs/docs/intro-docs.md

-# Welcome to Replicated Documentation
+# Welcome to Replicated documentation

-This topic provides an introduction to Replicated as well as information about how to navigate the Replicated product documentation.
+This topic describes how to navigate the Replicated product documentation site.

-## What is Replicated?

-Replicated allows software vendors to securely distribute their application to diverse customer environments, including both on-premises and cloud environments.

-Replicated packages the vendor's application using a set of Kubernetes manifests and installs the application onto a Kubernetes cluster in the customer's environment.

-For more information about Replicated features, see [About Replicated](replicated-about).
+For information about the Replicated product, see [What is Replicated?](intro-replicated).

-## About the Replicated documentation

 The Replicated product documentation is divided into the following main sections: